Darce-One/shanties/report.md

 - Include all relevant sources on sea shanties, computational musicology, musical feature analysis, and any machine learning tools or methodologies referenced in the paper.

 ---

-*Notes for the Authors:*
-- Replace placeholder text with your detailed descriptions and experimental data.
-- Ensure that any figures, tables, or code excerpts mentioned are included as appendices or embedded in the relevant sections.
-- Follow the formatting guidelines of the conference (e.g., font size, margins, citation style).